 Rental Dwelling Registration

-Studies have shown that a majority of the complaints relating to violations of the City of Raleigh's Code provisions, which were adopted to ensure minimum housing standards, arise from tenant occupied properties.
+Studies have shown that a majority of the complaints relating to violations of the City of Raleigh's Code provisions arise from tenant occupied properties.

 A significant obstacle in providing effective and prompt enforcement of the current City Codes was the inability to access public records for making contact with the owner of such rental properties.
 To make this possible, the City of Raleigh adopted the Rental Dwelling Registration Ordinance.